KPadula/Gamble_Plantation/README.md

 ### Contact Us

-If you are interested in learning more about this project, or have any information you think would help in our research, please contact Matt Litteral at mattlitteral@mail.usf.edu.
+If you are interested in learning more about this project, or have any information you think would help in our research, please contact Matt Litteral at smlitteral@mail.usf.edu.